 Who Shouldn’t Fast?

-• People with renal (kidney) damage shouldn’t fast.
-I aborted my last fast 2 days earlier than planned, when kidney pain cropped up.
-However, I’d had annual testing the month before and knew my kidneys to be in perfect shape.
+- People with renal (kidney) damage (I aborted my last fast 2 days earlier than planned when kidney pain cropped up.
+However, I’d had annual testing the month before and knew my kidneys to be in perfect shape.)

-(In fact, children shouldn’t do severely “time restricted eating” or “intermittent fasting” that involves skipping breakfast, either, according to this study.)
+- Children (In fact, children shouldn’t do severely “time-restricted eating” or “intermittent fasting” that involves skipping breakfast, either.)

 Obese people are most likely to fast, and I’ve read of some fasting for 8 weeks or more.
 Obesity itself presents an enormous risk of death, and so do possibly even more extreme solutions like gastric bypass.

-As I strip down broken parts and bits of organs and fat stores and muscle and tissues, a similar process occurs in me, emotionally and mentally.
+As I strip down broken parts and bits of organs, fat stores, and muscles and tissues, a similar process occurs in me, emotionally and mentally.

-To allow spirit triumph over body, for a time.
-To bring the mortal body low, to humble it, so that only spirit is strong.
+And, this is why the spiritual seekers and mystics fast for even longer periods of time than I do: to allow spirit triumph over the body, for a time, and to bring the mortal body low, to humble it, so that only the spirit is strong.

 For many, fasting is a way to humble oneself to be more capable of giving thanks and worshiping divinity.

 In my weakness, I also learn how strong I am.
-I discover that I can do hard things.
-That I can mentally overcome the weakness of the flesh.
+I discover that I can do hard things and that I can mentally overcome the weakness of the flesh.